WHY DO I FEEL INTENSELY?

 All individual consultation, therapy and coaching are GBP 110 per session.

 I would always encourage you to give it a try for at least 5 sessions.
-This would include an assessment (though in theory, 'assessment' is an ongoing process), and a personalized treatment plan.
 Most people do experience some changes within 12 - 20 sessions.
 If you decide half-way through that it doesn't work for you, you have the full right to withdraw and I will respect your decision.

 My main base is in London SW19.
 For international enquiries and consultation, we can use Skype.